-In conjunction with Living Image, The Halide Project’s fourth annual juried exhibition of contemporary handcrafted photography, local artist, curator, and Living Image 2018 exhibitor, Ryan Strand Greenberg will present a lecture and demonstration about the history and method of the anthotype print.
+In conjunction with Living Image, The Halide Project’s fourth annual juried exhibition of contemporary handcrafted photography, local artist, curator, and Living Image 2018 exhibitor Ryan Strand Greenberg will present an informative lecture about the history and method of the anthotype print.
 Through demonstration and discussion, participants will gain an understanding of this early 19th century technique of exposing plant pigments to sunlight.

 More about Ryan Strand Greenberg:

 Ryan Strand Greenberg is an independent photographer and public art curator whose focus is unlocking stories of place through visual storytelling.
 Ryan’s work explores the intersection between history, art, and ecology.